johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 ## Conclusion

-Shannon entropy generalizes uncertainty as the number of possibilities, measured logarithmically.
+Shannon entropy generalizes a measure of uncertainty as the log of the number of possibilities.
 Information corresponds to the bits needed to eliminate uncertainty by specifying which is the correct possibility.

 In the special case of equal probabilities, entropy simplifies to $log(n)$.
 For unequal probabilities, Shannon's entropy calculates the average bits needed to identify the correct possibility using the most efficient encoding scheme.